Joren-vanGoethem/ResultType/README.md

-# JV.Utils - Type-Safe Translation Keys
+# JV.Utils - Result Type for Error Handling

 ## Overview

-This package provides a type-safe approach to handling translation keys and their parameters.
-The new `TranslationKeyDefinition` class ensures that users provide the correct number and types of parameters when creating validation messages.
+This package provides a robust Result type implementation for handling success and failure states in your application.
+It includes type-safe validation messages using `TranslationKeyDefinition` to ensure that users provide the correct number and types of parameters when creating validation messages.

 Results are binary - they are either successful (contain no validation messages) or unsuccessful (contain one or more validation messages).